Tariffed On-Bill Energy Efficiency Program

 • Roanoke’s Upgrade to $ave program

 • Rewiring America has launched a Personal Electrification Planner to help homeowners and renters see what funds may fit their individual needs.
 In less than five minutes, the Personal Electrification Planner will generate a customized plan to help users go electric based on their unique home, lifestyle, and priorities.
-Check out the Planner HERE
+Check out the Planner HERE. *Due to Rewiring America’s changed privacy policy, any data you input may be sold to third parties.

 • For specific questions on this program or for more assistance, contact Sally Robertson at info@energyfundsforall.org.